The Omlet Blog Category Archives: Winter

 A chicken keeper and her dog outside in the snow with an Eglu coop

-Now is the time to act!
-Get your chickens’ coop ready for the colder months before the freezing temperatures hit, and you will be able to rest easy knowing that your girls are warm and healthy throughout winter.
+Get your chickens’ coop ready for the colder months and you will be able to and rest easy knowing that your girls are warm and healthy throughout winter.
+Take a look at some of our top tips for getting your chicken coop winter-ready.

 Move Your Coop Closer to the House

-This is a simple step for making it easier for you to look after your girls and give them their daily health checks, which are even more important in the colder months.
+Moving your chicken coop closer to the house is a simple step for making it easier for you to look after your girls and give them their daily health checks, which are even more important in the colder months.
 Choose a lightweight coop with wheels, like the Eglu, to make it even easier to move it around your garden.

-Upgrade Your Wooden Coop to an Eglu
+Upgrade Your Wooden Coop to a plastic chicken coop

 An Eglu coop covered in the snow

-…and to make sure your chicken coop’s door is always shut at dusk, even if you are not yet home, the Automatic Chicken Coop Door is a convenient solution for the Eglu Cube or wooden chicken coops.
 You can set the Autodoor to close at a specific time or light percentage to suit when all your girls have gone up to bed and the sun has set.
 The Autodoor runs off batteries and has been tested to work down to -10 degrees celcius so there is no worry, however cold it gets outside!

 The other benefit to the Autodoor is that it will open again at dawn so you can head off to work early before the sun rises and your girls need to be let out, or you can stay in bed for even longer at the weekends without going out in the freezing cold to let your chickens out of their coop!